pstyp/fortuneteller/README.md

 * ### Service 4
 Service creating an “Object” based on the results of services 2 and 3 using a set of pre-defined rules.
-Please see below for an example of how this logic can look.

 ## My Application